mgoldfield/nodelooper/README.txt

 - can two people record at the same time?
 I think yes...
 - show loops being recording - maybe thin flashing bars with name of recorder ?
-- allow manipulation of progress bar and recording at a certain spot
 - apogee element bug
 - what happens when a device becomes unavailable mid-recording / while app is open?